alexmanrique/blog/_posts/2019-12-29-mantaining-backward-compatibility.md

 tags: apis, java, jaxrs, backward compatibility
 ---

-Maintaining backward compatibility between different releases of your API is of _utmost_ importance in ensuring that your API will remain compatible with all of the clients that consume it.
+Keeping backward compatibility between different releases of your API is of _utmost_ importance in ensuring that your API will remain compatible with all of the clients that consume it.

 We will talk in this post about client-server integrations that use Java in the server side and use Java client contracts in client side.